Proofofhome/proofofhome.github.io/experiments/001-genesis-laptop.md

 Rather than buying new hardware, this experiment tests what can be achieved by reusing existing equipment.

-## Current State
+## Current Status

-Operating System:
-Windows 7

-## Planned Transformation

-Windows 7 laptop
-↓
+The laptop has been documented and is ready for transformation.

+Next phase:
-Ubuntu Server LTS
+- Install Ubuntu Server LTS
-↓
+- Configure the system for home infrastructure
+- Install Bitcoin Core
-Bitcoin pruned node
+- Run a pruned Bitcoin node

 ## Timeline